apathor/cz/README.md

     Select a line using your preferred interactive line selection tool.

     OPTIONS
-     These options print some information and exit:
+     These options print some information then exit:
       -h : help     : Show this help text or help text for plugin.
       -H : example  : List example commands.
       -k : tools    : List supported line selection tools.